 The Assessor’s Office is responsible for valuing all real and personal property, including mobile homes, residential and commercial properties, and agricultural land.
 These valuations ensure that each taxpayer is assessed the appropriate amount of property taxes.

-On May 1, 2021 real property valuation appeals with the Assessor’s office begin.
-Real property value in Colorado is determined on a two-year cycle and 2021 real property value reflects market data as of June 30, 2020.
-All property owners will receive a Notice of Value this May.
+On May 1, 2022 real property valuation appeals with the Assessor’s office begin.
+Real property value in Colorado is determined on a two-year cycle and 2022 real property value reflects market data as of June 30, 2020.
+Only property owners whose properties had a reclassification in use, new construction, a replat or were affected by natural disaster will receive a Notice of Value this May.

 The Assessors’ Office will be open to the public during the month of May for protest by appointment only.
 The taxpayer may mail, fax, or email the protest and documentation.
-Also you are responsible to get confirmation that we received the protest.
+It is your responsibility to get confirmation that we received the protest.

 Assessor PO Box 506 Telluride, CO 81435